shawnbot/custom-elements/README.md

 that handle a lot of the nitty-gritty details of component implementation.
 The ones to watch are:

   * [Polymer] is a Google project with tons of features and a massive, ongoing development effort behind it.
-I have a couple of qualms with it, though, namely:

-  * It tries to do too much.
+My only qualm with it is that the framework tries to do too much.
 If you don't need or want two-way data binding, or many of the other whiz-bang features that Polymer offers, you're still stuck with at least 40K of polyfills _plus_ 120K for Polymer "core".

     Furthermore, you can't just use Polymer to create custom elements; you pretty much have to deliver your components as HTML imports.
 If your components are markup-heavy and/or rely on the Shadow DOM, this might be a good thing; but if you're not, then your users are paying a hefty price for your convenience.
-  * Polymer still suggests Bower as its package manager, even though one of Bower's maintainers has suggested [not to use it anymore](https://gofore.com/stop-using-bower/).

-  Bottom line: Polymer is more of an application development framework than a custom element framework.
+    **Bottom line:** Polymer is more of an _application development_ framework than purely a custom element framework.

 * [Skate](https://customelements.io/skatejs/skatejs/) "focuses on size,
   performance and is built around a functional rendering pipeline", weighing